Toledo-Lucas County Public Library: History

-The Sylvania Public Library was established as a separate entity from the Lucas County Library in 1926 with Amy M. Ramsey as Director.
-Marie Huff replaced her in 1931 and served as Director until 1943 when Lillian Miller Carroll took over.
-Janet Boucher became Director in 1950 and was replaced in 1956 by Helen Consear who served until the systems merged.
+The Sylvania Public Library was established as a separate entity from the Lucas County Library in 1926 with Amy M. Ramsey as director.
+Marie Huff replaced her in 1931 and served as director until 1943, when Lillian Miller Carroll took over.
+Janet Boucher became director in 1950 and was replaced in 1956 by Helen Consear, who served until the systems merged.
 The current system was created in 1970 by the merger of the Toledo Public, Lucas County (established in 1918), and Sylvania Public (established in 1927) libraries.
-Lewis Naylor was named Director of the combined libraries.
+Lewis Naylor was named director of the combined libraries.
 Ardath Danforth was named to replace him in 1977.
 She would leave in 1985, replaced that same year by Clyde Scoles.
-In 2019 Jason Kucsma became the current Executive Director.
+In 2019 Jason Kucsma became the current executive director.

 With passage of the 1995 levy plans began for the renovation and expansion of the Main Library.
 The plan was to restore the historic and add 100000 sqft to the Art Deco facility.
 The architectural firm of Munger Munger + Associates Architects, Inc. designed the expansion and renovation of the building.
-On February 18, 1998 plans for the renovation and expansion were presented to the public, with the official ground-breaking taking place on March 8, 1998.
+On February 18, 1998, plans for the renovation and expansion were presented to the public, with the official ground-breaking taking place on March 8, 1998.
 During the project the library was able to stay open, with some temporary modifications to service points, except for the time it took to move the print and audio materials and furnishings to their new locations.
 The renovated and expanded Main Library reopened in August 2001.

 Opened in fall 2016, King Road is the newest Library branch and was built to serve the growing Sylvania and Holland communities.
 It also houses the library's Mobile Services Department.

 To better serve the community, a new modern 21st century Mott Branch at Smith Park was built directly across the street of its previous location.
 It is adjacent to the Martin Luther King Jr. elementary school.
-The new branch opened in June of 2019.
+The new branch opened in June 2019.

-The Main Library closed for renovations in September 2018 and was reopened to the public on September 28, 2019.
+The Main Library closed for renovations in September 2018, and was reopened to the public on September 28, 2019.
 The renovations moved the café; expanded the children's library; and added a gift shop, recording studio, and teaching and community spaces.

 Collection

-Toledo Lucas County Public Library (TLCPL) serves all of Lucas County, which has a population of roughly 432,000.
+Toledo Lucas County Public Library (TLCPL) serves all of Lucas County, which has a population of roughly 426,000.
 Customers frequently use the discussion groups, meeting rooms, and 170 free Internet-connected computers.

 TLCPL contains reference materials, including books, DVDs, and CDs.
 It also contains special collections such as photographs, artwork, genealogical and local history resource materials, periodicals, family histories, and obituary index to The Blade newspaper, court records, and archives from The Blade.
 The Library is also a Federal Depository Library and a Patent-Trademark Depository Library.

+The library also has many databases available for the public to use such as Ancestry, Consumer Reports, Gale Legal Forms, Medline, and many more.